 Who Must Take the Rhode Island DMV Test?

-If you apply for an initial Rhode Island driver’s license or permit and have not been licensed before, you must pass a computerized knowledge exam.
+When you apply for an initial Rhode Island driver’s license or permit and have not been licensed before, you must pass the computerized knowledge exam.

 The Computerized DMV Test